niqdev/devops/docs/kafka.md

 * A single Kafka server is called a **broker**.
 The broker receives messages from producers, assigns offsets to them, and commits the messages to storage on disk.
 It also services consumers, responding to fetch requests for partitions and responding with the messages that have been committed to disk

 * Kafka brokers are designed to operate as part of a **cluster**.
 A partition is owned by a single broker in the cluster and that broker is called the **leader** of the partition.
 A partition may be assigned to multiple brokers, which will result in the partition being replicated.
-All consumers and producers operating on that partition must connect to the leader
+All events are produced to and consumed from the *leader* replica.
+Other *follower* replicas just need to stay **in-sync** with the leader and replicate all the recent events on time

 * Kafka uses **Zookeeper** to maintain the list of brokers that are currently members of a cluster.
 Every time a broker process starts, it registers itself with a unique identifier by creating an [ephemeral node](http://zookeeper.apache.org/doc/current/zookeeperProgrammers.html#Ephemeral+Nodes).
 Kafka uses Zookeeper's ephemeral node feature to elect a **controller**.
 The controller is responsible for electing leaders among the partitions and replicas whenever it notices nodes join and leave the cluster